bboyPrzemek/Job-Offer-Portal/README.md

 Project Assumptions
 - Every registered user can create and post offers as well as apply for existing ones.
 There is no distinction between user roles such as user/administrator.
 - It is possible to search for offers, sort them and filter and paginate the results.
-- User registration / Sign-in mechanism (cookie based)
+- User registration / Sign-in mechanism (cookie based), logout
+- Applying for job offer (sending attachement to a job offer owner)

 Future improvements:
 - validation for user registration
-- removing job offers
+- removing / editing job offers
 - confirmaiton email send after the registration
 - notificaiton improvement once account is created